andremoreno/www.andremoreno.id/content/stories/jefri-nathasya/index.md

 ---
 title: "Jefri + Nathasya"
 date: 2021-11-20
-description: "Partumpolon of Jefri & Nathasya"
+description: "Martumpol is not just a ceremony; it's the foundation of a lifetime filled with love, family, and tradition.
+This is the story of Jefri and Nathasya."
 author: Andre Moreno
 lightbox: true
 type: stories